GameChangerCloud/doc-gamechanger/_pages/from-yeoman-to-angular-schematic.markdown

 ---
-title: From Yeoman to Angular Schematics
+title: From Yeoman to Angular Schematic
 permalink: /contributing/from-yeoman-to-angular-schematic/
 ---